idaholab/moose/framework/doc/content/source/utils/PerfGraph.md

 What `TIME_SECTION` is doing is creating a `PerfGuard` object using the passed in `PerfID`.
 The `PerfGuard` tells the `PerfGraph` about the new scope and the timing is then started for that section.
 At the end of the function the `PerfGuard` dies and in the destructor it tells the `PerfGraph` to remove that scope.
 Timing this way means that it is exception safe and impossible to "foul up" because there are no "push/pop" methods to match.

-## Retrieving Time
+## Retrieving Section Data

-An object that inherits from `PerfGraphInterface` can retrieve the time for a registered section by calling `_perf_graph.getTime()` (or `_perf_graph.getSelf`/`Children`/`TotalTime()`).
-These functions return a reference to where the time will be updated for that particular section.
-In the normal MOOSE way, the object should hold onto that reference and just use the value of it when it needs to know the time a section has taken.
-There is one small issue though... `_perf_graph.update()` should be called to ensure that the time held by the reference is up to date.
+An object that inherits from `PerfGraphInterface` can retrieve the data pertaining to a registered section by calling `perfGraph().sectionData()`.
+Note the various available data types in [#performance-data-types].

 ## The `PerfGraph` Internals

 The `PerfGraph` object's main purpose is to store the complete call-graph of `PerfNode`s and the current call-stack of `PerfNode`s.
 The graph is held by holding onto the `_root_node`.
-All other scopes that are pushed into the graph are then children/descendents of the `_root_node`.
+All other scopes that are pushed into the graph are then children/descendants of the `_root_node`.

 The call-stack is held within the `_stack` variable.
 The `_stack` is statically allocated to `MAX_STACK_SIZE` and `_current_position` is used to point at the most recent node on the stack.
 When a `PerfGuard` tells the `PerfStack` about a new scope, the new scope is added a child to the `PerfNode` that is in the `_current_position`.  `_current_position` is then incremented and the new `PerfNode` is put there.
-When a scope is removed by the `PerfGuard` the `_current_position` is simply decremented - with no other action being necessrry.
+When a scope is removed by the `PerfGuard` the `_current_position` is simply decremented - with no other action being necessary.

 In addition, the `_execution_list` is keeping a running list of every section that executes.
 This is utilized by `PerfGraphLivePrint` to print messages out that are multiple levels deep.